 When you buy a new laptop it runs pretty fast since it has less software installed but by the time you use it Windows acquires junk files and installing tons of software takes system resources which ultimately causes a slower laptop.

-In order to make your laptop run faster, you have to go through mentioned tips and tricks.
+In order to make your laptop run faster, you have to go through the mentioned tips and tricks.

-So, let’s discuss in details.
+So, let’s discuss it in detail.

 1. Regularly Clean Your Laptop